cscart/docs/en/user_guide/payment_methods/paypal_adaptive_payments.rst

 Step 2.
 Enter PayPal Account Emails for Vendors
 ===============================================

-Make sure that vendors specify the email addresses associated with their PayPal accounts.
+Make sure that vendors specify the email addresses associated with their functioning PayPal accounts.
 To do that:

 2.1.
 Open Multi-Vendor Administration panel and go to **Vendors → Vendors**.